-I appreciate the opportunity to be here in Los Angeles to discuss issues critical to successful federal leadership of, assistance to, and partnerships with state and local governments in the area of preparedness for terrorist events.
+I appreciate the opportunity to be here in Nashville to discuss issues critical to successful federal leadership of, assistance to, and partnerships with state and local governments in the area of preparedness for terrorist events.
 As you know, Mr. Chairman, federal, state, and local governments have a shared responsibility in preparing for catastrophic terrorist attacks.
 But the initial responsibility falls upon local governments and their organizations-such as police, fire departments, emergency medical personnel, and public health agencies-which will almost invariably be the first responders to such an occurrence.
 For its part, the federal government historically has principally provided leadership, training, and funding assistance.
 In the aftermath of the September 11th attacks, for instance, about one-quarter of the \$40 billion Emergency Response Fund was dedicated to homeland security, including funds to enhance state and local government preparedness.

 Because the national security threat is diffuse and the challenge is highly intergovernmental, national policymakers must formulate strategies with a firm understanding of the interests, capacity, and challenges facing those governments in addressing these issues.
-My comments today are based on a body of GAO's work on terrorism and emergency preparedness and policy options for the design of federal assistance, as well as on our review of many other studies.
-In addition, we draw on ongoing work for this subcommittee; pursuant to your request we have begun a review to examine the preparedness issues confronting state and local governments in a series of case studies.
+My comments today are based on a body of GAO's work on terrorism and emergency preparedness and policy options for the design of federal assistance,1 as well as on our review of many other studies.2 In addition, we draw on ongoing work for this subcommittee; pursuant to your request we have begun a review to examine the preparedness issues confronting state and local governments in a series of case studies over the next several months.
 We will examine the state and local perspective on these issues and thereby help the Congress and the executive branch to better design and target programs and strategies.

-In my testimony, I reiterate GAO's call, expressed in numerous reports and testimonies over the past years, for development of a national strategy that will improve national preparedness and enhance partnerships between federal, state, and local governments to guard against terrorist attacks.
-The creation of the Office of Homeland Security under the leadership of
+In my testimony, I reiterate GAO's call, expressed in numerous reports and testimonies over the past years, for development of a national strategy that will improve national preparedness and enhance partnerships between federal, state and local governments to guard against terrorist attacks.
+The creation of the Office of Homeland Security under the leadership of Tom Ridge is an important and potentially significant first step.
+We recognize that the President, in his proposed 2003 budget, has announced that the Office of Homeland Security will propose such a plan later this year.
+As it comes together, we believe that key aspects of this strategy should include: